mosip/inji-certify/docker-compose/docker-compose-injistack/README.md

 # Inji Stack Setup

-This guide provides instructions for setting up and running Inji Stack for a custom use-case based on an existing configured foundational ID system.
-An example for this could be a use-case where Authentication is performed from a pre-existing registry such as a **National ID** being put to use to deliver services such as **Farmer Identity Card** to eligible farmers or a **Mobile Driving License** to eligible drivers.
+This guide provides instructions for setting up and running Inji Stack for a custom use-case using an existing foundational ID system.
+This shows how an institution can enable it's portfolio of deparments to build upon an existing identity to accelarate independent service delivery.
+In the below example, we help setup some components of **Inji Stack** which uses an Authorization Service of a **National ID** deployed by MOSIP to help other depute institutions setup a use-case specific Credential Delivery for it's citizens by two independent departments one at a time such as _Agriculture_ & _Transport_.
+This example demonstrates the delivery of profession specific identity cards to it's citizens **Farmer Identity Card** to eligible farmers by the **Agriculture Department** or a **Mobile Driving License** to eligible drivers by the **Transport Department**.
 These examples can be further extended for different usecases and used with different OIDC Compatible clients.

-On the more technical side, this demo showcases the two types of plugin an implementor can choose to implement depending upon their usecase & requirements & pre-existing identity system.
+On the more technical side, this demo showcases the two types of plugin an implementor can choose to implement depending upon their usecase & requirements and can even point to another pre-existing identity system demonstrating it's adaptability to various usecases while being backed by open standards which leads to faster adoption and widespread acceptability.

 # QuickStart: Mock Certify Plugin Setup